particle-iot/docs/src/content/guide/how-to-build-a-product/certification.md

 ### Integration

-The Photon as well as the P0/P1 Modules are covered under certifications from the FCC.
+The Photon as well as the PØ/P1 Modules are covered under certifications from the FCC.
 Certified radio modules comply with the "Intentional Radiator" portion (Part 15c) of FCC certification.

  - The **Photon** is certified as a single-modular transmitter that carries a modular grant.
 Modular certified radio modules are allowed for integration into multiple host end products by the FCC.

- - The **P0 Module**, which is on the Photon, does not itself have an antenna and thus does not have a discrete certification from the FCC.
+ - The **PØ Module**, which is on the Photon, does not itself have an antenna and thus does not have a discrete certification from the FCC.
 However, it is certified for integration into a host product under the RF reference of the Photon as a design guideline.

  - The **P1 Module** is also certified as a single-modular transmitter that carries a modular grant, and is certified for integration into multiple host end products by the FCC.

-Any host product incorporating the Photon/P0 or P1 modules does not require additional testing or authorization for the Wi-Fi transmitter as long as:
+Any host product incorporating the Photon/PØ or P1 modules does not require additional testing or authorization for the Wi-Fi transmitter as long as:
 - An antenna of the same type **and** equal or lesser gain to the antenna used for certification is used on the product.
 - Any restrictions found in the grants are followed in the OEM's end product integration of Particle hardware.

-The Photon/P0 and P1 modules were certified with antennas of the following gain:
+The Photon/PØ and P1 modules were certified with antennas of the following gain:
-- **Photon/P0 Module**: Chip antenna (1.3dBi), external antenna (2.15dBi)
+- **Photon/PØ Module**: Chip antenna (1.3dBi), external antenna (2.15dBi)
 - **P1 Module**: External antenna (2.5dBi)

 ### Customer Responsibilities
-Even though we've certified the Photon and P0/P1 Modules, as a product creator you're still responsible for meeting test requirements determined by the class of your product as described by the FCC.
+Even though we've certified the Photon and PØ/P1 Modules, as a product creator you're still responsible for meeting test requirements determined by the class of your product as described by the FCC.
 In general, there are two types of products--**Class A** and **Class B**:
 - **Class A**: Digital device for use in commercial, industrial, or business environments.
 - **Class B**: Digital device for use in residential environment not withstanding use in commercial, business, and industrial environments.
 Examples of such devices include, but are not limited to, personal computers, calculators, and similar electronic devices that are marketed for use by the general public.